 If all you have are mailing addresses for your potential survey respondents, then a paper deployment is the way to go.

 One of the benefits of an online deployment is that the survey data is automatically collected in a digital format for easy manipulation and analysis.
 Online surveys can also produce higher response rates than paper surveys, typically up to 30% for customer surveys.
 Once again, response rates for an employee survey via an online deployment are usually 75% or higher.

 An online deployment starts with the sending of invitation emails, followed by reminder emails to those who have not yet participated.
 These emails will usually contain a clickable link that will log the respondent into the survey so that they can answer your survey questions.

-Once a respondent is logged into your survey they experience the familiar look and feel of a Windows or Apple computer.
+Once a respondent is logged into your survey they experience the familiar look and feel of a Windows or Apple desktop computer, lap top, or smart phone.
 And, as opposed to a paper survey, online surveys allow for enhanced features such as branching to a sub-set of questions for certain respondents.

 An online deployment can be launched very quickly and you can have your data within a few days.

 All things considered, the cost of an online deployment is lower per response than any of the other deployment methodologies.
 All you need are email addresses for your target population.

 Telephone surveys offer the advantage that the survey respondent has to exert very little effort.
 By simply taking a few minutes over the telephone to answer the questions, he/she is done.
 This may be why telephone surveys can produce the highest response rates, up to 40% on customer surveys.
 Employee surveys are almost never deployed via telephone, but when they are, the response rates, once again, are usually 75% or higher.